-8 things you need to know to become a Full Stack Developer…
+Here are the 8 things you need to know to become a full-stack developer:

-- What does a Full Stack Developer do?
+- The work that a Full Stack Developer does

-- What steps should I take to become a Full Stack Developer?
+- Steps to Become a Full Stack Developer

-- What’s the difference between a Front-End Developer and a Back-End Developer?
+- Difference between Front-End Developer and Back-End Developer

 A full stack developer is a software developer who knows, designs, and codes every phase of a program from the user side to the server.
 In short, it is a versatile software developer who needs to know both the user, server, and database directions.
 It may seem intimidating at first, but don’t be daunted by the overall job description.
 The more you develop yourself and start creating a product, the more you’ll love it.